Preparing Leaders of Tomorrow

 - Job Placement: UNT logistics has a near perfect job placement rate for graduates and is a Lockheed Martin corporate program.

-- Top: UNT logistics ranks third for its reputation in preparing students to manage supply chains effectively, according to Supply Chain Technology Education.
-Gartner Research ranks the program sixth.
+- Top: UNT logistics ranks 45th for its reputation in preparing students to manage supply chains effectively, according to Supply Chain Technology Education.
+Gartner Research ranks the program 20th.

 - First: UNT’s four-year aviation logistics program was the first in Texas and prepares students for careers in aviation and aviation logistics.

 With programs that range from materials science to biomedical engineering, UNT’s College of Engineering is home to future engineers and innovative researchers who are improving and creating technologies that are part of our everyday lives.

 One of the university's fastest growing areas, the college is home to the mechanical and energy engineering program — a pioneer in green technologies from net-zero energy consumption to bioproducts.
 With its materials science and engineering program, the college is a pacesetter in the area of surface engineering, with a focus on high-performance materials.
 And its computer science and engineering program is making research excellence strides in game programming, cybersecurity, big data and computational epidemiology.

 - 189%: UNT’s engineering enrollment has increased 189% since the college was established in 2002.